schedula/laravel-passport-socialite/README.md

 ### Step 2 - Getting access token using social provider

-I recommend you to not to request for access token from social grant directly from your app since the logic in social login is you need to create account if it doesn't exists or else login if account exists.
+I recommend you to not to request for access token from social grant directly from your app since the logic / concept of social login is you need to create account if it doesn't exists or else login if exists.

-So here in this case you will making a custom route and a controller that will recieve the Access Token or Authorization Token from your client i.e. Android, iOS etc. application.
+So here in this case we will be making a custom route and a controller that will recieve the Access Token or Authorization Token from your client i.e. Android, iOS etc. application. **Here client fetches access token / authorization token from provider**

 Our route here can be something like this: